-GS1 UK continued to extend its reach and influence in its core sectors with its membership base growing by 6% and increased adoption of its core standards.
-Turnover increased by 2.3% to £10.2m with a net deficit after tax of £0.053m and closing reserves of £3.2m.
+GS1 UK continued to extend its reach and influence in its core sectors with its membership base growing by 13% and increased adoption of its core standards.
+Turnover increased by 3% to £10.4m with a net deficit after tax of £0.07m and closing reserves of £3.1m.

-The Company's strategic objective is for our members to see GS1 UK as vital to their success and this is underpinned by the following goals:
+The Company's strategic objective is for our members, across grocery, apparel, health and marketplaces sectors to see GS1 UK as vital to their success.
+The Company measures progress against its objective and goals using the following key performance measures: